Two-grid Penalty Approximation Scheme for Doubly Reflected BSDEs: Experimental results

 and the Skorokhod reflection conditions

 Here

 with strike \(K=25\) and \(\delta=1\).
 The quantity of interest is the initial value \(Y_0\).

-\paragraph{Experimental procedure and parameter sweeps.} We compare our penalized implicit discretization, implemented with LSMC regression for conditional expectations, against a penalty-free reference computed by a CRR binomial Dynkin-game recursion.
-The CRR baseline uses a recombining tree with a large number of steps, here \(N_{\mathrm{tree}}=10{,}000\), yielding the reference value
+\paragraph{Experimental procedure and parameter sweeps.} We compare our penalized implicit discretization, implemented with the LSMC regression (\cite{LS01}) for conditional expectations against a penalty-free reference computed by a CRR binomial Dynkin-game recursion (\cite{CRR79}).
+The CRR baseline uses a recombining tree with a large number of steps, where \(N_{\mathrm{tree}}=10{,}000\), thereby yielding the reference value